Acidburn0zzz/Arc-Clearly-Dark/README.md

 ## Installation

+For Arch Linux users, this theme can be installed from the AUR: [gnome-shell-theme-arc-clearly-dark-git](https://aur.archlinux.org/packages/gnome-shell-theme-arc-clearly-dark-git/).

 **Arc Clearly Dark** is distributed as a python patch script for the vanilla *Arc Dark* theme.
 Installation can generaly be done as follows:

 1. Build the vanilla *Arc Dark* theme from the upstream [Arc](https://github.com/horst3180/Arc-theme) repo.